Google I/O 2024: How to watch | TechCrunch

-Google I/O kicks off on Tuesday with a 10 a.m.
+Google I/O 2024 kicks off tomorrow with a 10 a.m.
 PT keynote.
 As ever, the presentation will offer glimpses into the latest versions of the company’s software platforms, including Android, Wear OS and Android TV.

 Also expect a lot of AI.
 Like, a lot a lot.